A Finite Memory Interacting P\'{o}lya Contagion Network and its Approximating Dynamical Systems: Simulation Results

 \section{Simulation Results}

 We provide a set of simulations\footnote{For a complete list of parameters used for generating all figures, see the link: \\ \href{https://www.dropbox.com/sh/19py25reaxnfoyn/AABFdBp98J-9Jkd7zzVfTAQ9a?dl=0}{https://www.dropbox.com/sh/19py25reaxnfoyn/AABFdBp98J-9Jkd7zzVfTAQ9a?dl=0} } to illustrate our results.
-For this purpose, we have considered three different setups.
-The first two examples are aimed to demonstrate the impact of memory, as well as urn properties.
-In particular, for two networks with $N=100$ urns (highly non-homogeneous) and $N=10$ urns (non-homogeneous, but with a smaller range of parameters), depicted in~Figure~\ref{fig1} and~Figure~\ref{fig2}, respectively, we simulate the $\IPCN(M,N)$ system for $M=1,2,3$ and their corresponding approximating (nonlinear) dynamical systems given by~\eqref{eq:nonlinear}.
+For this purpose, we have considered four different setups which are aimed at demonstrating the impact of memory, as well as initial urn compositions and reinforcement parameters.
+In particular, for the first two networks with $N=10$ (i.e.,~\cref{fig1} and~\cref{fig2}), we use $\delta_{r}$ values that are significantly larger than the $\delta_{b}$ values in~\cref{fig1} and $\delta_{b}$ values significantly larger than $\delta_{r}$ values in~\cref{fig2}.
+In~\cref{fig3}, we consider larger size non-homogeneous networks with $N=100$.
+We simulate the $\IPCN(M,N)$ system for $M=1,2,3$ and their corresponding approximating (nonlinear) dynamical systems given by~\eqref{eq:nonlinear}.
 We also simulate the linear approximation~\eqref{eq:linear,Mgeq1} of the nonlinear dynamical system for each $M=2,3$.
-Finally, in~Figure~\ref{fig3}, we simulate a homogeneous $\IPCN(M,N)$ system.
+Recall that for $M=1$, the linear dynamical system in \eqref{eq:linear_dynamical_system} exactly characterizes the underlying Markov draw process.
+Finally, in~\cref{fig4}, we simulate a homogeneous $\IPCN(M,N)$ system.
+Throughout, for the given $\IPCN(M,N)$ system, we plot the average empirical sum at time $ t $, which is given by